How to Take A Day Trip to Isla Mujeres from Playa del Carmen (2023 Guide)

-You can get on the Playa Express at the bus depot in Playa del Carmen at Avenida Juarez just on the other side of the main highway 307 (📍Google Maps location).
+You can get on the Playa Express in downtown Playa del Carmen at Avenida Juarez just on the other side of main highway 307 (📍Google Maps location).

-You’ll take the Playa Express all the way to the end (about an hour drive), which is the ADO bus terminal in Cancun.
-The cost should be around $50 pesos ($2.50 USD) per person.
+You’ll take the Playa Express all the way to the last stop in Cancun, which will be the main ADO bus station.

 Isla Mujeres Ferry Price

 Cash or credit cards are accepted.
-If you are a local Quintana Roo resident, the cost for the ferry is only $160 pesos.
+If you are a local Quintana Roo resident with a valid ID, the cost for the round-trip ferry is only $200 pesos.

 Isla Mujeres Ferry Schedule